graim/GraimLabWebsite/tools/index.md

 # <i class="fas fa-tools"></i>Tools

 We develop tools for many genomic applications.
-Repositories, tutorials, and guides for these tools are shared below.
+[GraimLab GitHub](https://github.com/orgs/GraimLab/repositories) and highlights of repositories, tutorials, and guides for these tools are shared below.

 {% include search-info.html %}